mutmedia/balltris/bugs.md

 ====

 BUG: particle effects continue after exiting game
-BUG: Backspace on name does not work
+BUG: Back key does not work properly
-BUG: Back key does not work properly on leaderboard
+NOREPRO: Backspace on name does not work
 PERF: weird perf thing